joewalker/gcli/docs/index.md

 an application clipboard which declares that data is available in a number of alternate formats.

-Asynchronous output will be achieved by allowing the return of some sort of promise.
-GCLI will provide a basic promise and be very conservative about use of promise features to allow interaction with other promise systems.
-We should support Q where possible.
+Asynchronous output is achieved using a promise created using the top level API ``gcli.createPromise()``.

 ### Function Metadata Syntax

-The Object Literal Syntax can't be used to decorate existing functions partly because it could entail some confusing 're-parenting' but more seriously because it requires a specific signature in terms of parameters.
+The Object Literal Syntax can't be used to decorate existing functions partly because it could entail some confusing situations where commands are not executed with the context they were expecting, but more seriously because it requires a specific signature in terms of parameters.

 The Function Metadata Syntax is designed for cases when you want to decorate an existing function.
-Which allows us to package window.alert as a GCLI
+This allows us to package window.alert as a GCLI
 function:

     window.alert.metadata = {